 The party bringing any complaint alleging sexual misconduct, other behavior falling within the coverage of Title IX and/or a crime of violence will be notified in writing of the outcome of a hearing, any sanctions assigned and the rationale for the decision.

 The decision of the Hearing Committee will be based solely upon matters introduced into evidence during the Hearing.
 If the Accused Student(s) is found to be responsible for a code violation, the Committee will determine if the sanctions were appropriate for the violation.
 The committee may recommend it remain the same or lessen the sanction impact, but cannot assign a more significant sanction.
 A vote of two Committee members will be considered a majority decision and will be presented in writing to the student no later than ten (10) business days after the conclusion of the hearing.

 The student may appeal the Hearing Committee’s decision in writing to the Associate Provost and Dean of Student Affairs within five (5) business days.
 This final level of appeal is a review of written documentation only.
-If it is not filed within this time, the student will forfeit his or her final appeal opportunity.
+If it is not filed within this time, the student will forfeit their final appeal opportunity.

 a.
 Appeal Procedures: All appeals must be submitted in writing to the Associate Provost and Dean of Student Affairs.
 The written appeal must clearly explain, in detail, the basis for the appeal.
 Basis for the appeal must address one or more of the following, in detail,